 And if you’re someone who does like to entertain friends and family, Olivia will walk you through all the steps needed to do so.
 There are three main sections in Gluten-Free Entertaining: Planning the Perfect Pantry, Celebrating the Holidays, and Special Occasions.
 Within those sections, you’ll find events like “Passover Seder,” “Christmas Cookie Exchange,” “Easter Brunch,” “Baby Shower Brunch Buffet,” and “Spanish Tapas Dinner Party.”
 And even within those, there are recipes for everyone.
 For example, one recipe under Passover Seder is Chocolate Chip Almond Torte and the recipes within the Baby Shower Brunch Buffet section include Buttermilk Biscuits, Quick Sausage Gravy, and Sugar and Spicy Cookie Mix Party Favors.
 That last recipe is Olivia’s baby shower version of a Cookie Mix in a Jar, but with only a slight tweak, it could also be used for easy homemade holiday gifts.

-UPDATE: This giveaway is now closed.
+UPDATE: This cookbook giveaway is now closed.
 Congratulations to Mary, Jeann Fishback, Katrina, and Magic and Mayhem!
-Their comments are shown below.
 Thanks to all who entered and good luck on the rest of the SSS giveaways!

 - 2 cups (470 ml) milk